A41900/physics-ball/docs/devlog.md

 ## Phase 3 — Camera Control and Level Completion

-The idea of a `levelover` state was clear from the start.
-I knew I wanted the camera to stop while the player and world kept updating.

-The problem wasn’t the idea — it was the structure.
+At this stage, the goal was to make the game constantly move forward.
+The world would scroll endlessly, giving the feeling that everything was in motion, not just the player.

+At the same time, I already knew I wanted a `levelover` state where:

+- the world would stop moving
+- but the player would still be able to move and interact

+Conceptually this was clear, but implementing it was not.

+Making the game move was easier than making it stop.
-Game state, camera movement, and world logic were too mixed together, which made it hard to reason about what should stop and what shouldn’t.
+World movement, camera behavior, and game state were all mixed together, so it was hard to isolate what should freeze and what should continue.
-Because of that, every attempt at `levelover` either froze too much or didn’t stop the camera correctly.

-This only became solvable after simplifying responsibilities:

-- camera scrolling became just `world.x`
+Through trial and error, it became clear that `world.x` was the key variable.
+It effectively acted as the camera.
-- stopping the camera meant freezing that value
-- the rest of the simulation could continue normally
+Stopping the world meant freezing `world.x`, while letting the rest of the simulation continue normally.

-This phase wasn’t about discovering a concept, but about realizing how messy structure can block even clear intentions.
+This phase also exposed how unstable the existing state handling was.
+States existed, but there was no clear or consistent way to store, transition, or reason about them.

+What made this phase difficult wasn’t a lack of ideas, but the lack of a structure that allowed those ideas to exist cleanly.

 ---

 ## Phase 4 — Audio Lifecycle and Side Effects

-Audio turned out to be much harder than expected, mostly because game states were not clearly defined yet.

-Early versions had several issues:

-- audio starting and stopping every frame
-- sounds triggering too fast to be audible
-- music looping or restarting unintentionally
-- pause toggling breaking playback
-- game over / level over sounds not firing at all
+Audio problems surfaced as a direct consequence of unstable game states.

+Sounds would restart every frame, play too fast to hear, loop unintentionally, or fail to trigger altogether.
+Pause and resume behavior was especially fragile.

-At first, only the initial music was easy to start.
+Initially, only the start music was easy to implement.
-Everything else depended on state changes that either didn’t exist, weren’t stable, or happened too fast.
+Everything else depended on state transitions that were either unclear, too short-lived, or happening every frame.

-Only after clarifying game states did audio become predictable:
+As state handling slowly became more explicit, audio behavior also stabilized.

-- game over and level over sounds could finally trigger correctly
+Game over and level over sounds finally triggered correctly, and pause/resume became manageable.
-- pause/resume behavior became controllable

-However, this introduced a new issue: the initial `playing` state was never explicitly triggered, so the start music had to be handled with a simple boolean guard.
+However, this revealed another issue: the initial `playing` state was never explicitly entered.
+To avoid breaking audio again, the start music ended up being guarded by a simple boolean.

-This phase made it clear that audio is extremely sensitive to state design, and that unclear state flow quickly turns into hard-to-debug side effects.
+This phase reinforced how tightly audio behavior is coupled to state clarity, and how fragile side effects become when state flow is poorly defined.

 ---